Wildland Fire Assessment Program

 Through this program, the NVFC offers the following resources:

-In-Person Training: consists of four modules that cover understanding the WUI problem, identifying the zones, evaluating the home, and available resources
+In-Person Training: consists of four one-hour modules that cover understanding the WUI problem, identifying the zones, evaluating the home, and available resources

 Online Training: this four module course is available in the NVFC Virtual Classroom.